Alfresco/alfresco-identity-service/README.md

 ```

 <!-- markdownlint-disable MD029 -->
-6. Get local or ELB IP and set it as a variable for future use:
+7. Get local or ELB IP and set it as a variable for future use:
 <!-- markdownlint-disable MD029 -->

 ```bash
 export ELBADDRESS=$(kubectl get services $INGRESS_RELEASENAME-ingress-nginx-controller --namespace=$DESIREDNAMESPACE -o jsonpath='{.status.loadBalancer.ingress[0].hostname}')
 ```

-The above steps will deploy _alfresco-identity-service_ with the **default example realm applied** which results in default values of:
+The above steps will deploy _Keycloak_ with the **default example realm applied** which results in default values of:

 | Property                      | Value                    |
 | ----------------------------- | ------------------------ |